PouyaData/pouyadata.github.io/src/content/blog/2025_32/index.md

 ---
-title: "Dear Tech Job Hunters: You Keep Using Those Words.
-I Do Not Think They Mean What You Think They Mean"
+title: 'Dear Tech Job Hunters: You Keep Using Those Words.
+I Do Not Think They Mean What You Think They Mean'
-description: "Wake-up call to tech graduates and professionals ."
+description: 'Wake-up call to tech graduates and professionals .'
 publishDate: 2025-08-05
-author: "Pouya Barrach-Yousefi"
+author: 'Pouya Barrach-Yousefi'
 ---

 ![Princess Bride](./images/princessbride4.jpg)